 Michael Gough of course, as so many British character actors, got his great cinematic fame in the autumn of his life.
 But he had been a prolific actor in many sci-fi TV series prior to that, perhaps best remembered as the arch-criminal Dr. Clement Armstrong in The Avengers (1965) and for his role as the Toymaker in Dr. Who in 1966, and later as Councillor Hedin in 1983.
 He also appeared in the sci-fi films Konga (1961), They Came from Beyond Space (1967), Horror Hospital (1973) and The Boys from Brazil (1978).
 Noteworthy appearances in his later life were as Notary Hardenbrook in Sleepy Hollow (1999), and the voices of Elder Gutknecht in Corpse Bride (2005) and the Dodo Bird in Alice in Wonderland (2010).
 His most lasting gift to the genre of SF, of course, are his four memorable turns as Alfred Pennyworth, Bruce Wayne’s loyal and courageous butler in Batman (1989), Batman Returns (1992), Batman Forever (1995) and Batman & Robin (1997).
 He passed away in 2011.

 Noted character actor Cecil Parker may be known for sci-fi fans from his roles in the British Boris Karloff film The Man Who Changed His Mind (1936, review) and The Brain (1963).
-Duncan Lamont starred in the original TV series The Quatermass Experiment (1953) and Dr. Who (1974), and had small guest appearances on other British sci-fi series, as well as appeared in the films The Evil of Frankenstein (1964), Quatermass and the Pit (1967), The Strange Case of Dr. Jekyll and Mr. Hyde (1968) and The Creeping Flesh (1973).
+Duncan Lamont starred in the original TV series The Quatermass Experiment (1953, review) and Dr. Who (1974), and had small guest appearances on other British sci-fi series, as well as appeared in the films The Evil of Frankenstein (1964), Quatermass and the Pit (1967), The Strange Case of Dr. Jekyll and Mr. Hyde (1968) and The Creeping Flesh (1973).
 Harold Goodwin also appeared in the TV series Quatermass and the Pit (1958-1959) and the films Die, Monster Die!
 (1965) and Frankenstein Must be Destroyed (1969).
 I won’t go through the whole cast, as it is huge, but let’s point out that as the flabbergasted tailor who is hired to put together Sidney’s white suit we see Miles Malleson, that we have previously seen on this blog in another sci-fi comedy, The Perfect Woman (1949, review).

 Costume designer Anthony Mendleson designed, among a few other sci-fi garbs, the futuristic clothes of the cult movie Saturn 3 (1980), starring Kirk Douglas, Farrah Fawcett and Harvey Keitel, including the memorable revealing and heavily shoulder padded s/m gear that Fawcett wears at one point in the movie, as well as the loose bath robes and night gowns that she sort of half-wears.